chamilo/chamilo-lms/plugin/vchamilo/README.md

 You need :

 1. Install the vchamilo package into the <chamiloroot>/plugin directory
-2. Install the plugin in chamilo administration
+2. Install the plugin in Chamilo administration
-3. Insert the virtualisation hook into the chamilo master configuration file:
+3. Insert the virtualization hook into the Chamilo master configuration file:

 ```
 <chamiloroot>/app/config/configuration.php